-Finally, note that trademark class 43 is a service class.
+Finally, note that trademark Class 43 is specifically a service class.
 This means that any trademarks related to goods your company produces will need to be trademarked separately.

-For example, a steakhouse that also sells things in nearby grocery stores would need to file under both class 43 and class 29.
+For example, a steakhouse that also sells branded meat to nearby grocery stores would need to file under both Class 43 and Class 29.

 Common Problems in Trademark Applications